Hook Story Offer - Formula

 CTAs such as “Buy Now” or “Get It Now” are quite generic.
 It’s best to make it more persuasive and aligned with your sales hook.

-Such CTAs will often match with what the prospect is actually thinking and will help to remove their dilemma with the decision-making.
+Such CTAs will often match with what the prospect is thinking and will help to remove their dilemma with the decision-making.

 And that’s it.
 By now, you should have everything in place as per the Hook Story Offer framework.

-When And Where To Use The Hook Story Offer?
+When and Where to Use The Hook Story Offer?

 i.
 Video Sales Letter (VSL)